Super-Protocol/docs/docs/testnet/limitations.md

 ### Order limits

+* Orders will expire in 72 hours regardless of deposit.

 * A maximum of 2 open orders per user at the same time.
 Total number of orders unlimited.
 An order in status Done, Error or Canceled is considered closed.

 * For marketplace offers: Compute configurations can be at most 2x (double) the selected offer requirements.
 So if the total solutions+data requirements need 2 CPU cores, then the maximum compute you can select may have 4 CPU cores.
 Same for other parameters.